psychopy/psychopy/docs/source/builder/components/code.rst

 To see what other variables you might want to use, and also what terms you need to avoid in your chunks of code, :ref:`compile your script <compileScript>` before inserting the code object and take a look at the contents of that script.

+Note that this page is concerned with `Code Components` specifically, and not all cases in which you might use python syntax within the Builder.
+It is also possible to put code into a non-code input field (such as the duration or text of a `Text Component`).
+The syntax there is slightly different (requiring a `$` to trigger the special handling, or `\\$` to avoid triggering special handling).
+The syntax to use within a Code Component is always regular python syntax.

 Parameters
 ~~~~~~~~~~~~~~